-Our diverse, yet inclusive community, numbers over 1000 students, including 70 International students from 9 countries and 15 students with disabilities.
-Our school has 86 equivalent full time staff, including 5 Principal class, 65 teachers and 25 Educational Support Staff.
+In 2018, our diverse, yet inclusive community, numbered over 1100 students, including 60 International students from 9 countries and 15 students with disabilities.
+This was an increase in size from 2017 of around 100 students.
+Our school has 86 equivalent full time staff, including 3 Principal class, 65 teachers and 25 Educational Support Staff.
+Of these staff, 28 were new in 2018.

 TC is located 17 km east from the centre of Melbourne, on 6.5 ha of land.
 The site incorporates significant green space, including a well-developed permaculture garden.
 The majority of the buildings are 45 years old, but are generally in a good state of repair.
-A \$3.5M government grant in 2015, saw the significant renovation of the Resource Centre, science rooms, art rooms and a new Performing Arts Centre.